 The views over the Hjørundfjord branching off in 3 directions were the highlight for me.
 The clouds were throwing shade on the turquoise waters of the Fjord creating some stunning patterns.

 I didn’t know in which direction I should take photos.
 I kept running from one side to the other because I just couldn’t get enough of the views.
+In terms of views Mount Saksa is definitely one of the best day hikes in the Norwegian fjords.

 Facilities along the Saksa trail